lauribeiro/teaching/README.md

-# teaching_c
+# teaching
-Class for C programming
+Class for programming